tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

 }
 +++

-**NOTE**: I'm improving the architect of the UI system as the foundation for future development.

 TiniJS has a dedicated **UI library where I aim to provide every commonly used components and blocks and even whole pages**.
 Components are architected in a special way where they are custom elements to be used not only with TiniJS, but also with other frameworks or no framework.

 Working with reusable components is easy, usually in the form of passing props to the custom element tag.
 Customization can be done via props or CSS `::part()` or custom theme family or completely clone a component source, ...